 The cameras only have short cords, so it's a bit of effort sometimes to get them to where you need them, and they aren't controllable from the monitor like the Infant Optics is, so if you want a different view, you're going to have to go change it yourself.
 (And at that point, why even have the camera?)

-Overall, these are among the best monitors for twins, which will give any new parent everything you need, at a reasonable price.
+Overall, these are among the top quality monitors on the market if you have twins, which will give any new parent everything you need, at a reasonable price.

 A mixed bag.
-Summer Infant's monitor has a few features that make it a really good dual baby monitor for two rooms, as well as a pretty good monitor in general.
+Summer Infant's monitor has a few features that make it a really good dual choice, for example, to have them in two rooms, as well as a pretty good monitor in general.
 There's just a few things that I'd wish they'd done better.

 First off, we've got to talk about the split screen feature.
 You can have the feeds from two cameras on the monitor at once, which is so so good when you've split the twins up for an hour.